 - KBART Template files (Excel and Text)

-- Join the Interest Group List - Get updates and provide feedback on KBART, ask questions about the Recommended Practice, and get advice from librarians, other content providers, and link resolver/discovery vendors on how to implement KBART
+- Join the Interest Group List - Get updates and provide feedback on KBART, ask questions about the Recommended Practice, and get advice from librarians, other content providers, and link resolver/discovery suppliers on how to implement KBART

 - Email the KBART Standing Committee (firstname.lastname@example.org) to submit your files for endorsement or feedback

-Adoption of Knowledge Bases And Related Tools (KBART) Recommended Practice (RP) gives content providers a single source of data to distribute to content aggregators, knowledge base (KB) vendors, and libraries.
-KBART data is a universally-accepted data format that is human-readable for marketing and product information purposes as well as machine-readable to facilitate automated delivery of data to KB vendors.
+Adoption of Knowledge Bases And Related Tools (KBART) Recommended Practice (RP) gives content providers a single source of data to distribute to content aggregators, knowledge base (KB) suppliers, and libraries.
+KBART data is a universally-accepted data format that is human-readable for marketing and product information purposes as well as machine-readable to facilitate automated delivery of data to KB suppliers.
 Putting your data into KBART format makes it easier for librarians to use your content and for library users to find and access that same content on your platform, increasing your site traffic and ROI for libraries.